-Contributing to your retirement account is one of the best ways to reduce your taxable income and increase your tax refund.
-While some retirement accounts have year-end deadlines for contributions and required distributions, others give you extra time to make deposits that will count toward tax year 2018.
+Contributing to your retirement account is one of the best ways to reduce your taxable income and increase your potential tax refund.
+While some retirement accounts have year-end deadlines for contributions and required distributions, others give you extra time to make deposits that will count toward tax year 2020.
 Check out these end of year moves that will qualify you for tax savings!

-Use the time for IRA contributions.
 In addition to your 401(k), consider contributing to an Individual Retirement Account (IRA), as well.
-You have until April 15, 2019, to make IRA contributions for 2018 and make an impact on your 2018 taxes, but the sooner you get your money into the account, the sooner it has the potential to start to grow.
+You have until May 17, 2021, to make IRA contributions for 2020 and make an impact on your 2020 taxes.
+However, the sooner you get your money into the account, the sooner it has the potential to start to grow.

-Making tax-deductible contributions also reduces your taxable income for the 2018 tax year.
-You can contribute a maximum of $5,500 to an IRA for 2018, plus an extra $1,000 if you are 50 or older.
+Making tax-deductible contributions also reduces your taxable income for the 2020 tax year.
+You can contribute a maximum of $6,000 to an IRA for 2020, plus an extra $1,000 if you are 50 or older.

-Qualify for the Saver’s Credit.
 There’s another plus to contributing to your retirement.
 You may automatically be eligible for the Saver’s Credit worth up to $1,000 ($2,000 married filing jointly) just for contributing to your retirement account.
-The Savers Credit can be claimed for your contributions to a 401k, 403(b), 457 plan, a Simple IRA or a SEP IRA.
-Your contributions to a traditional IRA or a Roth IRA are also eligible for the Savers Credit.
+The Saver’s Credit can be claimed for your contributions to a 401k, 403(b), 457 plan, a Simple IRA, or a SEP IRA.
+Your contributions to a traditional IRA or a Roth IRA are also eligible for the Saver’s Credit.